stephenlutes/sugarplum/README.md

     2015/01/test-2a.out
     2015/01/test-2b.out

+All test output files are expected to be JSON encoded data.
+This allows for checking for non-string values in tests.

 An example set of input and output files for tests for a challenge that is to add up all values in a list would look like: